automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 3. Now that you know the device name, unmount the device and use the `xzcat` command to copy the image to the MicroSD card.

-   **NOTE:** For Raspberry PI 2, the image is at `build/tmp/deploy/images/raspberrypi2/agl-demo-platform-raspberrypi2.wic.xz`.
+   **NOTE:** For Raspberry PI 3, the image is at `build/tmp/deploy/images/raspberrypi3/agl-demo-platform-raspberrypi3.wic.xz`.
-   For Raspberry PI 3, the image is at `build/tmp/deploy/images/raspberrypi3/agl-demo-platform-raspberrypi3.wic.xz`.
+   For Raspberry PI 4, the image is at `build/tmp/deploy/images/raspberrypi4/agl-demo-platform-raspberrypi4.wic.xz`.

    Be sure you are root, provide the actual device name for *sdcard_device_name*, and the actual image name for *image_name*: